 Corrosion-resistant coil

 Though I approached the other parts of the dehumidifier itself with trepidation, especially since customer feedback is littered with failing product complaints within the first 2 to 3 years of usage, the condenser coils are definitely of a better grade.
-The coils are made up of corrosion-resistant material, which means it’s going to be around for a while.
+The coils are made up of corrosion-resistant material, which means it will be around for a while.

 95-pint moisture extraction per day